 1. Cyber Threats

-Research from Comparitech showed that in 2020, 79 (reported) ransomware attacks were executed against U.S. government organizations, totaling an estimated $18.88 billion in downtime and recovery costs and illustrating the severe risks that state and local governments face when it comes to cyberattacks.
+The newest research regarding ransomware attacks shows that in 2023, 37% more ransomware attacks were executed against U.S. government organizations than the year before, with an average enterprise ransom payment exceeding $100,000.
+When these ransomware attacks occur they result in downtime and recovery costs for the municipality and illustrate the severe risks that state and local governments face when it comes to cyberattacks.

-Progressing into 2022 - especially as the Russian invasion of the Ukraine has intensified, it’s clear agencies must be prepared to proactively protect themselves against cyberattacks by using comprehensive security solutions and best practices capable of providing protection from endpoint devices to the cloud.
+As the Russia-Ukraine situation intensifies, it's clear every government department must be prepared to proactively protect themselves against cyberattacks.
+This protection of your government data can be accomplished by using comprehensive security solutions and best practices capable of providing protection from endpoint devices to the cloud.

-- Cybersecurity is critical: Warfare is no longer just in the air and on the ground.
-Ransomware (and the even more ominous, killware) attacks are increasing.
-Local governments, as well as critical infrastructure within their jurisdictions are prime targets.
-Hire well educated IT professionals to ensure your systems are cyber secure, move away from physical servers, and train government officials on the common ways hackers infiltrate the enemy.
+Warfare is no longer just in the air and on the ground.
+Ransomware and the even more ominous, killware, attacks are increasing nationwide.
+Local governments, as well as critical infrastructure within their jurisdictions are prime targets for these attacks.
+Hire well educated government IT professionals to ensure your systems are cyber secure, move away from physical servers, and train government officials on the common ways hackers infiltrate the enemy.

 Ransomware Cyber Attacks

-Without a doubt, cybersecurity precautions should be a top priority for any municipal, county, state, and federal government COG emergency plan.
+Without a doubt, cybersecurity precautions and best practices should be a top priority for any municipal, county, state, and federal government COG emergency plan.
 Ransomware attacks against local governments are becoming frequently more common.
-An attack against your community could result in stolen private government (and constituent) data and potentially the cost of a ransom in the millions or the cost to repair compromised systems.
+An attack against your community could result in stolen private government/constituent data and potentially the cost a ransom in the millions or the cost to repair compromised systems.